-19. Participating Account
+18. Participating Account

-The Company held a 100% controlling equity interest in London Life and Canada Life at December 31, 2019 and 2018.
-The participating operations and the participating balance sheets are presented as combined or consolidated in the operations in the Company's financial statements.
+The participating operations and the participating balance sheets are presented as combined or consolidated in the operations in the Company's financial statements.(1)

-The shareholder portion of participating earnings represents, as restricted by law, a portion of net earnings before policyholder dividends of the participating account, \$43 in 2019 (\$80 in 2018).
-The actual payment of the shareholder portion of participating net earnings is legally determined as a percentage of policyholder dividends paid. \$72 of shareholder surplus (\$72 in 2018) that has been recognized but not paid is dependent on future payment of dividends to participating policyholders.
+The shareholder portion of participating earnings represents, as restricted by law, a portion of net earnings before policyholder dividends of the participating account, \$50 in 2020 (\$43 in 2019).
+The actual payment of the shareholder portion of participating net earnings is legally determined as a percentage of policyholder dividends paid. \$74 of shareholder surplus (\$72 in 2019) that has been recognized but not paid is dependent on future payment of dividends to participating policyholders.
 The following provides additional information related to the operations and financial position of each entity.